bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 =====================

-Lastly, I will end with a couple of simple Bash helpers, inspired by other shells, that have enhanced my shell interaction.
+Lastly, I will end with a couple of simple Bash helpers, inspired by other shells, that have enhanced my shell usage.

 Automatic pushd And Associated Navigation Bindings
 --------------------------------------------------

-The Fish shell automatically provides [directory history](https://fishshell.com/docs/current/interactive.html#navigating-directories) when changing directories along with associated `prevd` and `nextd` commands, which themselves are bound to `<Alt-Left>` and `<Alt-Right>`, for directory history traversal.
+The Fish shell automatically provides [directory history](https://fishshell.com/docs/current/interactive.html#navigating-directories) when changing directories along with companion `prevd` and `nextd` commands, which themselves are bound to `<Alt-Left>` and `<Alt-Right>`, for directory history navigation.

 That functionality can be mimicked in Bash as follows: